 Explore the most famous wilderness canoe location in the world, right outside our back door!
-Spend four days with us exploring the Canadian Shield country.
+Spend six days with us exploring the Canadian Shield country.
 Our guides will teach you all of the paddling and camping skills needed to travel through this one-of-a-kind wilderness.
 Each day you will paddle across lakes and rivers surrounded by breathtaking landscape.
 Look out for waterfalls, hieroglyphs, and maybe even a moose.
 During the evening, you can wind down with camp games, great food, and get to know your trip mates.
 This would also be a great time to talk to the guides about what college is like as well as ask any questions you have not been able to ask yet.
 Meet new friends as your paddle silently guides you through the awe-inspiring depths of this boreal forest region.
-Choose your level of challenge by deciding between two difficulty options.

 Moderate: During the trip, we will be paddling and portaging about 6-12 miles per day, for a total of about 45 miles in 6 days.
 This trip can be physically demanding and will involve carrying canoes and gear that can weigh up to 60 lbs in addition to making our way across some rough terrain from lake to lake.
 It is a good idea to prepare physically for this trip.
-We will be paddling most of the day with some portaging *you will be wearing life jackets while paddling; not shown in video*.
+We will be paddling most of the day with some portaging.
 In terms of wilderness skills and knowledge, prior experience canoeing and camping is helpful and welcomed but not required to succeed!
 Your guides can teach you everything you need to know.
 All we ask is that you come with a positive attitude and willingness to learn.
 If you are up for the adventure, making new friends, and spending some time in the wilderness, this trip is for you!

 Number of Participants

-Get a sample of what a Boundary Waters Trip is like.
+See what a Boundary Waters canoeing trip is like.

 Starting college with a pack, hiking shoes and 10-12 of your new friends just screams adventure and good times.
 Come along for one of our backpacking trips where you will travel scenic routes and share your life story.
 The muscle aches will be worth it when you return to school with lots of new memories and friendships to help you get through the transition to your new home at St. Scholastica.
-Due to the overwhelming demand, we will offer two backpacking trips, both take you through Pictured Rocks National Lakeshore and each has its own unique appeal and challenge.
+Due to the overwhelming demand, we will offer two backpacking trips, both take you through Pictured Rocks National Lakeshore.

 During your trip to Pictured Rocks National Lakeshore, you will hike along part of the 42-mile North Country National Scenic Trail.
 The trail hugs the shoreline of Lake Superior, providing hikers with amazing views of sandstone cliffs, sand dunes, waterfalls, lakes, and forest.
 Each day you will hike to new a campsite.
 In the evenings, you cook, hang out and build relationships that will help you get off to a good start at St. Scholastica.